Peter Sceats: Personal life

 Peter studied at South Bank University, Regents University and the London Metropolitan School of Business.
-He has one son and two daughters and lives in Essex.
+He has one son and two daughters and lives in Essex UK and Switzerland.
 He is a singer/songwriter and wrote the charity singles Boxing Day Lazy and Lillian's Theme for Haven House Children's Hospice and the Stairway to Heaven Memorial Trust, respectively.